“But then Law came in, only to expand and increase the trespass” -Romans 5:20

 On the other hand, option “b” presents an opportunity for the woman’s boyfriend to choose to do good.
 Since the threat of punishment does not accompany option “b” there is an opportunity to showcase unlimited generosity without fear of rejection or sanction.
 The act of giving a Valentine’s Day gift is no longer compliance but willful submission and offering – a true act of freedom.
 In like manner, if we really want to make “good” citizens, the only way they can become good is by personal choice in the absence of threat.

 We live in a legal regime today where nearly everything has a “no no” backed by government threat behind it.
 Nearly everyone, if you consider the exact letter of the laws of the land, is a criminal for breaking some obscure law or skirting some confusing regulation.
 This ridiculous effort to justify people and order the world by making more laws creates more chaos and less good.
 I for one believe that the only good government is self government – the power to choose not to harm others, to choose to respect property, to choose to be transparent and truthful, to choose to be generous and to choose to be responsible.
 If you ask me, it’s high time in Hawaii and America that we legalized freedom.

-Danny de Gracia is the economic policy adviser for Grassroot Institute and is an elected member of the Waipahu Neighborhood Board.
+Danny de Gracia is the economic policy adviser for Grassroot Institute and an elected member of the Waipahu Neighborhood Board.
 He holds a master of arts in political science from Southwest Texas State University.
-Contact him by e-mail at email@example.com.
+Contact him by email at firstname.lastname@example.org.